irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 **Question:** Why is it important to be able to identify AI-generated content?
   **Answer:** To maintain operational security and effectively counter false information.

-**Review/Summary:** During this block of instruction, we covered the AI content detection techniques and their application in analyzing various media types, and participated in practical exercises to apply these techniques.
+**Review/Summary:** During this block of instruction, we covered the Synthetic Content detection techniques and their application in analyzing various media types, and participated in practical exercises to apply these techniques.

 ---